J

 a world where all media is narrative, all communication plot, governments whispering through shell tv shows, no real discourse but mere readings, and re-readings, and re-re-re-re-re...

-Leave something to be desired.
+leave something to be desired.

 if we live in a dystopia, where's my cool dystopian shit?